With breathtaking landscape, azure blue water and charming little towns, Lake Como is a favorite destination of many A list Hollywood Stars.

 We landed in Milan early morning and after picking up our rental car, started our roadtrip.
-We had initially planned on spending a couple hours in Lugano – a small city on the Italian Swiss border, however, decided to skip this and instead visit the other towns in Lake Como region.
-If you do decide to visit Lugano, it is about 40-50 minutes from Milan’s Malpensa airport.
+We had initially planned on spending a couple hours in Lugano – a small city on the Italian Swiss border.
+However, we decided to skip this and instead explore other towns in Lake Como region.
+If you do plan to visit Lugano, note that is about 40-50 minutes from Milan’s Malpensa airport.
 If you want a taste of Switzerland during your Italian sojourn, it is easily doable from Milan.
 But bear in mind that you need to pay Swiss Francs 40 to be able to drive on Swiss highways.
 Also, note that this toll remains valid for an entire year.

-There is no parking at the villa itself but you need to park in a public parking lot a few minutes away from the villa.
+If you are coming via car, note that there is no parking at the villa itself but you need to park in a public parking lot.
 Once you have parked, you have two options – either take a boat to reach the villa (it costs € 5 for one way and € 7 for a return ticket) or walk through a scenic path for 20-30 minutes.
 We chose to walk to the villa – it was an easy walk but had a bit of an uphill climb.
 The entry to the garden is € 10 per person and if you want to see the garden and the villa it will cost you € 20 per person.
 We opted for just the garden tour and it was worth every penny.
 It is not a guided tour and you can stroll and wander around for as long as you like.
 With the wisterias in full bloom, the villa looked even more stunning.

 After exploring the villa, we wandered around the town of Lenno.
 It was not a very big town but had a few restaurants overlooking the lake.
 We grabbed a light lunch and headed to La Fabbrica del Gelato – if you are in the region, you MUST visit this gelateria.
 Their gelatos are rich, creamy and absolutely delicious!